-The Huntsville Committee of 100’s primary focus is economic development.
+The Committee of 100 focuses on long-term strategies that impact economic development.
 The founding members established the organization with a laser focus on economic development, and many of the Committee of 100’s major accomplishments are a testament to this focus.

 To replace the expected high number of retirees and fill the anticipated growth in new jobs, the Huntsville-Madison County community must strategically recruit and work to retain young professional workers.
-The Committee of 100 has worked and continues to help strengthen young professional networking organizations, such as Huntsville Young Professionals and the Emyrge Council, and helps stimulate new groups within large employers.
-The Committee is also encouraging elected leaders to invest more in downtown development and the development of public parks, hiking trails, the riverfront and greenways, quality of life features that are especially attractive to young professionals.
+The Committee of 100 has worked and continues to help strengthen young professional networking organizations and helps stimulate new groups within large employers.
+The Committee is also encouraging elected leaders to invest more in downtown development and the development of public parks, hiking trails, the riverfront and greenways, and quality of life features that are especially attractive to young professionals.
 We are also working with other organizations to involve college students and young professionals in the community and provide additional co-op and intern opportunities.
 For more information, please review the Huntsville Talent Magnet Report Summary.
 The Committee of 100 is partnered with the Chamber of Commerce of Huntsville-Madison County and The Arts Council on a research effort to evaluate the success of this plan and develop new strategies.

 The Committee of 100 works to encourage teamwork and cooperation among local governments, including the City of Huntsville, City of Madison and Madison County, believing we can accomplish greater success in economic development by working together.
 The Committee of 100 also works with other organizations and business leaders to encourage cooperative economic development efforts in the North Alabama region.
 The Committee of 100 has spearheaded a 20-year regional visioning effort — Launch 2035 — with area business leaders.